“There is no such thing as a smart city solution”, says Huawei’s Joe So.

 The Cameroon might not top your list of likely suspects, but it was up there.
 As was New Zealand.

 At first sight this is surprising.
-Despite a lot of talk and a huge missed opportunity in Christchurch, New Zealand doesn’t have much in the way of formal smart city projects.
+Despite a lot of talk and a huge missed opportunity in Christchurch, New Zealand doesn’t have much in the way of formal smart cities .
 And yet Huawei’s Joe So thought it merited a mention.

 That’s because New Zealand is building the Ultrafast Broadband network.
 This is the communications infrastructure needed to make smart city projects viable.